 View this post on Instagram

-While impromptu road trips are exciting, given the current situation, it’s better to have a destination in mind before you start.
-It’s also a good idea to plan according to the number of days you have in hand – if it’s just the weekend, an 11-hour road trip will make no sense because you’ll end up spending a major part of it on the road!
-Opt for destinations depending upon the days you have, and you will be comfortable throughout your journey.
+While impromptu road trips are exciting, it’s better to have a destination in mind before you start.
+It’s also a good idea to plan according to the number of days you have in hand — if it’s just the weekend, an 11-hour road trip will make no sense because you’ll end up spending a major chunk of it on the road.
+So, choose your destination wisely.

 Decide your duration and budget

 It’s essential to determine the duration of your trip, as it will help not only in selecting your destination but also the activities you plan on doing there (if any).
 Budgeting is important to help you mark your rest stops, accommodation and choice of transportation (in case you aren’t using your own vehicle).